ChartsCSS/ChartsCSS.org/src/docs/usage.md

 ## Charts.css Utility Classes

 To transform the HTML table to a chart, the framework offers several [chart types](/charts/) and [components](/components/).
-To apply any of them, simple add the relevant CSS class to the table.
+To apply any of them, simply add the relevant CSS class to the table.

 ### General Class